manubunny/Getting-and-Cleaning-data-Course-Project/README.md

 ##### Followed below flow to accomplish above:

-1.Downloaded and saved "UCI HAR Dataset" data in current working directory of R Studio manually
+1. Downloaded and saved "UCI HAR Dataset" data in current working directory of R Studio manually

 2. R script merges training and test sets using rbind() for "X_test","X_train"and "y_test", "y_train" and "subject_test","subject_train".